gateway-mc/.github/profile/README.md

  <img align="right" src="https://static.wikia.nocookie.net/minecraft_gamepedia/images/c/c7/End_Portal_Frame_%28S%29_JE6_BE3.png"/>
 Welcome to Gateway, a brige between Minecraft's servers and clients.

-### An explanation of the project:
+### Project Summary:
 Gateway will make able to servers to send mod-like resources to the client.
-Well, with mod-like I mean that you would make anything you want, from custom GUIs to modify base game mechanics.
+From custom GUIs to modify base game mechanics.

 <br/><br/>

-First client version will be relased as a mod (bc is easier) but I spect making a client in the future.
+First client version will be relased as a mod (bc is easier) but I expect making a client in the future.

 > **Note**
-> I just started this project so I'm gonna be working on it slowly.
+> Won't be able to start with the development of the project at the time.
+(Nov 2023)